imazen/jpeg-encoder/src/jpegli/porting.md

 * cargo test SEARCH_STRING, where SEARCH_STRING is the unqualified name of the module, NOT a file path.
 * If an edit doesn't apply, reload files from disk.
 * Keep changes inside src/jpegli/
+* Don't use ancestor module or path names with cargo test, just call 'cargo test' or 'cargo test

 # Rules